open-education-api/open-education-api.github.io/governance/README.md

 ### Becoming a member of the working group
 * Prospective members can enlist by posting a motivation message on the community site or sending an email to info@openonderwijsapi.nl, with a brief motivation.
 * A prospective member may also be nominated by a member of the working group.
-* The working group votes on membership of organisation not affiliated with SURF.
+* The working group votes on membership of an organisation not affiliated with SURF.
-* Any new member of the working group must have an authorised signatory of the institution or organisation they work for to sign a letter of intent in which they agree to the rights and obligations of the working group member.
+* Any new member of the working group must have an authorised signatory of the institution or organisation they work for is required to sign a letter of intent in which they agree to the rights and obligations of the working group member.

 ### Terminating membership of the working group
 * A working group member can terminate their membership through the mailing list.